 Betsy Bruins, Minister of Children and Families

 After being involved in Children's Ministries in many different ways, Betsy was hired in August of 2012.
 She has been attending Fellowship since 1987, since she earned her teaching degree at Hope College.
 Betsy is married to Bob Bruins and has three girls.
 She received her Master's in teaching and taught in the West Ottawa School System for ten years before taking eleven years off to be an at-home mom with her girls.
-Betsy has been involved with VBS at Fellowship for many years, and also became the children's choir director five years ago.
+Betsy has been involved with VBS at Fellowship for many years and children's ministries for many years.
 One of her passions is helping children learn to become faithful followers of Jesus.
-She also enjoys camping, going on walks, reading, and watching her girls in soccer and theater activities.
+She also enjoys camping, going on walks, reading, and being with her family.

 Karen Donker, Kids Hope USA and Hand2Hand Ministries Director